 - a) Prior to disposal of any property purchased with funds from this Contract or any predecessor Contract, Subrecipient must obtain approval from CDA for reportable property.
 Disposition, which includes sale, trade-in, discarding, or transfer to another agency may not occur until approval is received from CDA.
 Subrecipient shall email to County the electronic version of the Request to Dispose of Property (CDA 248).
 CDA will then instruct County on disposition of the property, and County will notify Subrecipient.
-Once approval for disposal has been received from CDA, and the County has reported to CDA the Property Survey Report's (STD 152) Certification of Disposition, the item(s) shall be removed from Subrecipient's inventory report. - b) Subrecipient must remove all confidential, sensitive, or personal information from CDA property prior to disposal, including removal or destruction of data on computing devices with digital memory and storage capacity.
+Once approval for disposal has been received from CDA, and the County has reported to CDA the Property Survey Report's (STD 152) Certification of Disposition, the item(s) shall be removed from Subrecipient's inventory report.
+Property is not to be disposed of until both the CDA 248 and STD 152 have been approved by CDA.
+Subrecipient will be liable for repayment of purchase price of equipment if Subrecipient disposes of equipment without prior approval from CDA. - b) Subrecipient must remove all confidential, sensitive, or personal information from CDA property prior to disposal, including removal or destruction of data on computing devices with digital memory and storage capacity.
 This includes, but is not limited to magnetic tapes, flash drives, personal computers, personal digital assistants, cell or smart phones, multi-function printers, and laptops. - 8.
-Any loss, damage, or theft of equipment shall be investigated, fully documented and the Subrecipient shall promptly notify OoA. - 9.
+Any loss, damage, or theft of equipment shall be investigated and fully documented.
+The Subrecipient shall promptly notify OoA and shall provide copies of investigative documentation and police reports as requested by OoA/CDA. - 9.
 The State reserves title to all State-purchased or financed property not fully consumed in the performance of this Contract, unless otherwise required by federal law or regulations or as otherwise agreed by the Parties. - 10.
 Subrecipient shall exercise due care in the use, maintenance, protection, and preservation of such property during the period of the project and shall assume responsibility for replacement or repair of such property during the period of the project, or until Subrecipient has complied with all written instructions from County regarding the final disposition of the property. - 11.
 In the event of Subrecipient's dissolution or upon termination of this Contract, Subrecipient shall provide a final property inventory to County.
-The State reserves the right to require Subrecipient to transfer such property to another entity or to the State.

-- 12. To exercise the above right, no later than 120 days after termination of this Contract or notification of Subrecipient's dissolution, County will issue specific written disposition instructions to Subrecipient. - 13.
+The State reserves the right to require Subrecipient to transfer such property to another entity or to the State. - 12.
+To exercise the above right, no later than 120 days after termination of this Contract or notification of Subrecipient's dissolution, County will issue specific written disposition instructions to Subrecipient. - 13.
 Subrecipient shall use the property for the purpose for which it was intended under the Contract.
-When no longer needed for that use, Subrecipient shall use it, if needed, and with written approval of County for other purposes in this order: - a) Another CDA program providing the same or similar service - b) Another CDA-funded program - 14.
-Subrecipient may share use of the property and equipment or allow use by other programs, upon written approval from County.
+When no longer needed for that use, Subrecipient shall use it, if needed, and with written approval of County for other purposes in this order: - a) Another CDA program providing the same or similar service - b) Another CDA-funded program

+- 14. Subrecipient may share use of the property and equipment or allow use by other programs, upon written approval from County.
 As a condition of the approval, County may require reimbursement under this Contract for its use. - 15.
 Subrecipient shall not use equipment or supplies acquired under this Contract with federal and/or State monies for personal gain or to usurp the competitive advantage of a privately-owned business entity. - 16.
 If purchase of equipment is a reimbursable item, the equipment to be purchased will be specified in the budget.